 Managers of funds administered under the Trust must acknowledge fiduciary responsibility relative to their work with the plan.
 Managers shall be held to the prudent expert standard articulated in Section I.B.2. above.

 B. Trust Characteristics

-In constructing portfolios for the Trust, the Board, or the Trust Administrator acting on the Board's behalf, should consider the following characteristics.
+In constructing portfolios for the Trust, the Board, or the Trust Administrator at the direction of the Board, should consider the following characteristics.

 1. Liquidity